C-Marfil/nasa-search-engine/README.md

 - Researching how to test Router and its elements in React, updating the tests to be more thorough.
 - Implement images maintaining their default aspect ratio and orientation.
 - Ensuring the design is fully responsive across multiple devices.
-- Adding an error message onscreen if the choosen search term returns no results.
+- Adding an error message onscreen if the chosen search term returns no results.